MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-36-Jurisdictional-Separations-Procedures-Standard-Procedures-Separating-Telecommunications-Property-Costs-Revenues-Expenses-Taxes-Reserves-Telecommunications-Companies/subpart-E-Reserves-Deferrals/section-36.505.md

-##### § 36.505 Accumulated amortization - Tangible - Account 3400 (Class B Telephone Companies); Accumulated amortization - Capital Leases - Account 3410 (Class A Telephone Companies). #####
+##### § 36.505 Accumulated amortization—Tangible—Account 3400. #####

-Link to an amendment published at 83 FR 63587, Dec.
-11, 2018.
+Amounts in these accounts are apportioned among the operations on the basis of the separation of the related accounts.

-(a) Amounts in these accounts are apportioned among the operations on the basis of the separation of the related accounts.
+[52 FR 17229, May 6, 1987, as amended at 83 FR 63587, Dec.
+11, 2018]